EliteMasterEric/awesome-lego-universe/server-setup/google-cloud-setup.md

 ## Updating Darkflame Universe

-In the future, updates will be release to DarkflameServer that will include bug fixes and potentially even new features.
+In the future, updates will be released to DarkflameServer that will include bug fixes and potentially even new features.
 To update the server, you can run the following commands, in order:

 ```
 # Shut down the server.